bcnmy/docs/docs/Account/methods.md

   - activeValidationModule (`BaseValidationModule`): The run-time validation module (must be one of enabled validation modules) to sign and validate next userOp.
   - rpcUrl (`string`): Recommended for signers that are not a viem wallet or an ethers signer.
 It's advised to pass RPC url in case of custom signers such as privy, dynamic etc. If rpcUrl is not provided then a default public rpc will be used - which will likely be heavily throttled and can often silently fail.
   - index (`number`): index to create multiple smart accounts for an EOA.
 First account gets created with 0 index.
+  - accountAddress(`string`): smart account address.
+If you already have the smart account address, you can pass using this to get the instance.

 **Returns**